 What to Know About Mortgages For Land

-When you are purchasing land, there is often a more significant down payment requirement than when you are buying a home.
-So, it’s highly unlikely you will be able to put down a minimal amount of money with a land purchase.
+When you are purchasing land, there is often a more significant down payment requirement than buying a home.
+So, it’s doubtful you will be able to put down a minimal amount of money with a land purchase.

 Quite often, with land mortgages, there will be a higher interest rate and less time to repay the loan than you will experience with a house.
 These are obviously essential considerations to know when moving forward.
 If you decide to apply for a land loan, it’s vital to know the ins and outs.